Simon Mayo: Early career

 His mother had undertaken part-time work in radio, and having occasionally experienced it with her, Mayo had wanted to work as a studio manager.
 But as a result of a frequency deficiency in his left ear, he failed the required hearing test, and refocused his career on presenting.
-Mayo spent some time honing his skills at Southlands Hospital Radio, He had fully planned to start a PGCE course, but instead was offered work, for five years as a presenter with BBC Radio Nottingham from 10:45 am to 2 pm.
+Mayo spent some time at Southlands Hospital Radio.
+He had fully planned to start a PGCE course, but instead was offered work, for five years as a presenter with BBC Radio Nottingham from 10:45 am to 2 pm.
 With a Radio Nottingham colleague he developed a programme format called Globe Phone and sent it to Johnny Beerling, head of Radio 1, who offered him a job.

 He joined BBC Radio 1 in 1986, presenting a two-hour Saturday evening show from 7:30 pm to 9:30 pm.
-In October 1987 he progressed to the weekend early slots from 6 am to 8 am, and then became presenter of the weekday evening show in January 1988, which went out from 7:30 pm to 10 pm.
+In October 1987, he progressed to the weekend early slots from 6 am to 8 am, and then became presenter of the weekday evening show in January 1988, which went out from 7:30 pm to 10 pm.
 Five months later he was offered the BBC Radio 1 breakfast show, regarded as the most prestigious presentation job in UK radio.